IBM/conversation-data-framework/doc/WAW_dialog_structure.md

 ## **`<target>`**

-Specifies a name of the node where to jump.\
+Specifies a name of the node where to jump.

+#### **Notes**:

-**Note**: There is a built-in special key `::FIRST_SIBLING` that is replaced by the name of the first sibling of given dialog level.
+- There is a built-in special key `::FIRST_SIBLING` that is replaced by the name of the first sibling of given dialog level.

 ---